Chemicals

 As the division of labour between employees and “machines” is being redefined by digitalisation, it has implications for the working environment, work organisation and health & safety.
 Examples include mobile working, flexible hours, data protection and performance monitoring.
 The physical introduction of new technologies and new software into production is a key component – so the tracking ability of manufacturing execution systems will be at the heart of this.

-Climate change
+Climate change.

-Chemical manufacture is arguably the biggest carbon emitter in industry.
+Chemical manufacturing is arguably the biggest carbon emitter in the industry.
 But the industry demands a fair and balanced transition towards decarbonisation.
 It is seeking options that enable companies to recover and re-use chemical components or to use more sustainable starting materials, such as biomass and organic waste.
 And industrial biotechnology is a key advance in this area.

 Such changes make chemical manufacturing more complex with more stock variation, making MES vital in organising complex formulations and varying batch sizes.

-Innovation in chemical processes
+Innovation in chemical processes.

 There is pressure to perfect new refining and manufacturing processes.
 Polymer recycling has become big business and recycling hubs are growing in number.
-Other examples include bio-ethylene oxide facilities, reducing the use of hazardous chemicals in these processes, formulations for making plastic from seaweed that recycles into organic waste – all help strengthen modern advanced supply chains.
+Other examples include bio-ethylene oxide facilities, reducing the use of hazardous chemicals in these processes, and formulations for making plastic from seaweed that recycles into organic waste – all help strengthen modern advanced supply chains.
 With new, greener materials and formulations and multiple international regulations, chemicals are becoming more complex.
 Features like Definition Management, Scheduling and Execution Management within MES help automate the running of such complex requirements.

-People, technology and actionable information
+People, technology and actionable information.

 Productivity can only be converted from the correct data.
 Transforming data into actionable information requires the right technologies and the right people.
 These technologies include systems with analytical and visualisation capabilities that enable predictive manufacturing, technical problem solving, process design and hazard analysis, environmental impact mitigation as well as energy efficiency and safety.